- Last updated:

 - Leave a contact card in your neighbour’s mailbox with your phone number and how you can help i.e. shopping or running errands.
 You can use council’s free downloadable postcard [143KB]. #covikindness

 - If you can’t physically visit can you speak to your neighbours from over a fence, across balconies or from the end of the driveway?

 - Join or start a community or neighbourhood page on social media.

 - Walk around the neighbourhood and say G’day when you see your neighbours – a smile and a wave could be the start of a new friendship.

-- Take the initiative and plan a neighbourhood gathering.
+- Take the initiative and plan a neighbourhood gathering or project.

 - Offer to help your neighbour with a job around the house or garden, or offer to share your skills.

 - Drop off a meal if your neighbour has been unwell or is having a tough time.